w3c/wai-website/pages/about/groups/ig.md

 To learn about the group’s scope, participants and deliverables, see the [WAI Interest Group’s Charter](https://www.w3.org/WAI/IG/20200804).

-## Participate in web accessibility discussions
+## Participate in digital accessibility discussions

-W3C and the WAI Interest Group welcome input on W3C’s web accessibility work from the global accessibility community.
+W3C and the WAI Interest Group welcome input on W3C’s digital accessibility work from the global accessibility community.

 The WAI Interest Group is open to the public with no minimum requirements for participation in the group.

-The group provides frequent opportunities for you to give input on web accessibility work at W3C:
+The group provides frequent opportunities for you to give input on digital accessibility work at W3C:

 * **Comment on WAI publications:** During development, the group publishes working drafts of [WAI working groups](/about/groups/)’ deliverables, with options for public comment &mdash; these are announced on the WAI Interest Group mailing lists.
-* **Contribute to web accessibility discussions:** You may contribute your views to the WAI Interest Group’s mailing list discussions.
+* **Contribute to digital accessibility discussions:** You may contribute your views to the WAI Interest Group’s mailing list discussions.

 ## WAI Interest Group mailing lists {#mailinglist}

 The WAI Interest Group has two mailing lists.

-###Announcements List
+### Announcements List

 The Announcements List is for WAI announcements only &mdash; see the [Announcement List Mail Archive](http://lists.w3.org/Archives/Public/public-wai-announce/).